liamwilt/cgames/README.md

 # cgames

-Basic arcade and casual games written for 'termbox' and playable within the OS's **terminal**.
+Basic arcade and casual games written for 'termbox' and playable within your OS's **terminal**.

 # Download